sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

  The external test results show strong performance, with an R² of approximately 0.94 and an RMSE of approximately 0.061.

 The residual map shows that most errors are close to zero, although once again larger errors occur around land-cover boundaries, open fields and urban margins.
-This suggests that the model was able to predict NDVI accurately in a separate London vegetation landscape.
+This suggests that the model was able to predict NDVI accurately in a separate London vegetated landscape.

 ## Feature Importance